amd/ZenDNN/docs/CONTRIBUTING.md

 This guide will help you replicate the structure and functionality of the Sample Operator to create your own custom operator.

-## 2. Step-by-Step: Adding a New Operator
+## 2. Steps to Add a New Operator

 ### 2.1 Step 1: Create Folder
-Navigate to the `zendnnl/src/operators` directory and create a folder for your new operator:
+Navigate to the `zendnnl/src/operators` directory, and create a folder for your new operator:

 ```bash
 mkdir src/operators/new_operator